Thursday 15 February 20242 min read

 Barebones http server with vite and express

-How to boost your express (or any other old server) with modern tooling and dependency injection support
+How to boost your express (or any other old server) with modern tooling without hassle

 An idea